-As much as new moms deserve gifts of gratitude on Mother’s Day, so, too, do new dads who are splitting diaper and baby duty.
-Here, we’ve rounded up a range of gifts that will help the time-starved new dad celebrating his first Father’s Day rediscover some sense of sanity — from organizers to sleep aids and time-savers.
+As much as new moms deserve gifts of gratitude on Mother’s Day, so, too, do new dads who are splitting diaper and baby duty this Father’s Day.
+Here, we’ve rounded up a range of first Father’s Day gifts that will help the time-starved new dad rediscover some sense of sanity — from organizers to sleep aids and time-savers.

 For the new dad who never skips morning lattes

 If he doesn’t have the time to pick up his usual order, this Nespresso milk frother can handle the foamy-milk part with the push of a button.
 It transforms a regular espresso into a barista-quality latte or a pour-over into a satisfying cafe au lait in seconds.

 For the new dad who doesn’t have time to freshen up

 For the new dad who never gets out anymore

 Maybe he can’t step out to see the latest blockbuster in theaters, but with this pint-size projector (which we’ve covered before) he can project all of his favorite Criterion Classics right on the living-room wall.

 For the new dad who misses the outdoors

 He might be pining for the woods if the baby has put traveling on hold, or just need an olfactory pick-me-up, where is where one of these Boy Smells candles comes in.
 This cedar stack option smells like a “log cabin,” per the brand, so he can live his Thoreau fantasy in the comfort of his own home.